 The centro storico is small, clean and neat.
 It contains a number of attractive churches and buildings, including underground olive oil presses, open in the summer, tours available at other times of the year by arrangement.
 Buildings of particular note include the Chiesa dell'Assunta and the Convento dei Francescani Neri (the "Black Friars").

-For a coffee stop, we suggest the cafe and pasticceria Martinucci on the main street (Via Umberto 1) close to the main piazza.
+For a coffee stop, try the cafe and pasticceria Martinucci on the main street (Via Umberto 1) close to the main piazza.
 Martinucci is now a large scale international business, but it started in and is still based in Specchia.
-It specialises in pasticiotti, and sells many varieties here (try pistacchio); you can see the baking taking place in the shop behind a glass screen.
+It specialises in pasticiotti, and sells many varieties here; you can see the baking taking place in the shop behind a glass screen.
 Other options are the tiny Cafe degli Artisti on a corner at the end of Via Umberto 1, which has a few seats outside.
 Or Le Mille Voglie, a larger cafe/pasticceria with a wide range of mouthwatering possibilities as well as good coffee; this is a few steps along Via Roma, a tree lined avenue leading away from the centre, it has an external seating area plus a garden at the rear.